🦆 Donate Now

 20 Boxes.
 A Legacy.

 With the help of volunteers from his troop and the wider community, Garrett will design, build, and install 20 wood duck nesting boxes at the Cubihatcha Outdoor Education Center.
-Every box is cut, assembled, and weatherproofed entirely by hand.
+Every box is cut and assembled entirely by hand.

 These boxes will give wood ducks safe places to raise their young, support local biodiversity, and give future visitors a front-row seat to wildlife — a living classroom at Cubihatcha for generations to come.